 Emmaline Lake Trail is a 13 mile moderately trafficked out and back trail located near Bellvue, CO that features a lake and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from June until September.
+The trail offers a number of activity options and is accessible from June until September.
 Dogs are also able to use this trail.

 From the trailhead, the trail skirts the west side of the Pingree Park Campus, on a former jeep trail for 3.5 miles to Cirque Meadowsa popular destination for visitors.
 Connects with Mummy Trail (http://alltrails.com/trail/us/colorado/mummy-pass-trail) about 3.5 miles after the trail head.
 There are seven designated campsites with metal fire rings below and in Cirque Meadows; before you reach the Comanche Peak Wilderness and the Emmaline Lake Travel Zone.
 Campsite #1 is located at the junction of the Mummy Pass Trail.
 In the Cirque Meadows area proper, there are four campsites east of the meadow, and two campsites across Fall Creek to the north.

 Great hike - I started at the Beaver Creek/Fish Creek trailhead and hiked to Commanche Lake and back.
 GPS said it was 12.5 round trip (we did hike around Commanche Lake.)
 Great trail, easy up and downs until steep up to Commanche Lake.
 Beautiful scenery lots of water for the pooches.
 We were the only ones up there.